wilsonmar/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

 is offered free, and is actively maintained by hundreds of international volunteers.
 Use it to scan for security vulnerabilities in your web applications while you are developing and testing your applications.

+ZAP is a tool for Dynamic App Security Testing (DAST) run while the app under test is running.

+By contrast SAST (Static App Security Testing) tools focus on scanning application source code for vulnerabilities in coding.
+Static Application Security Testing (SAST) vendors include Veracode, Perforce, http://www.castsoftware.com/ and Checkmarx, which adds an agent running along the app to report to a central Security Handler, called Interactive App Security Testing (IAST).

+Security tests should also cover the efficacy of Runtime Application Self-Protection (RASP) built within apps, rather than relying completely on the infrastructure Web Application Firewall (WAF).

 ## OWASP Top 10

 ZAP looks for vulnerabilities described by the non-profit OWASP (Open Web Application Security Project)